-In 2019, New Zealand implemented mandatory electronic catch and position reporting across 100 percent of New Zealand's fishing fleet.
-The New Zealand system consists of two components, Electronic Catch and Effort Reporting (ER) and Geospatial Positional Reporting (GPR).
-In 2020, improvements to electronic reporting were consulted on and will come into effect by the end of 2021.
-These improvements include additional reporting for the surface longline (SLL) fleet on seabird mitigation measures and line weighting regimes.
+Seabird Mitigation: In 2019, New Zealand implemented mandatory electronic catch and position reporting across 100% of New Zealand's fishing fleet.
+The New Zealand system consists of two components, Electronic Catch and Effort Reporting (ER) and Geospatial Position Reporting (GPR).
+In 2020, improvements to electronic reporting were consulted on and came into effect in 2021.
+These improvements included additional reporting requirements for the surface longline (SLL) fleet on seabird mitigation measures and line weighting regimes.

-Additionally, throughout 2020 a compliance annual operating plan was in force, targeting compliance with seabird mitigation measures by the SLL fleet.
+Throughout 2020/21 a compliance annual operating plan was in force, targeting compliance with seabird mitigation measures by the SLL fleet.
 This operating plan included targeted inspections to ensure fishers' seabird mitigation measures were compliant with the required legal specifications.
+The monitoring of seabird mitigation measures continues to be a Fisheries Compliance National Priority.